abadi199/datetimepicker/README.md

 ## Config
 You customize the date picker configuration by passing a `DateTimePicker.Config.Config` value to the picker's view function.
 The DateTimePicker.Config module provides some default configurations for both date picker and date time picker.

+## CSS
+The CSS for this date time picker can be downloaded from [here](https://raw.githubusercontent.com/abadi199/datetimepicker/master/styles/styles.css), or if you're using rtfeldman/elm-css package, you can just include the `Stylesheet` from `DateTimePicker.Css` module.
+Date and Time Picker written entirely in Elm.

 ## Example
 Here's a snippet of typical Elm application: